 The method that’s best for you

-We see most of our patients in our outpatient, or clinic, program, but if you or your child needs medical care for an eating disorder, we may arrange a stay in our inpatient, or hospital, program.
+We see most of our patients in our outpatient, or clinic, program, but if you or your child needs medical care for an eating disorder, we may arrange a stay in our inpatient, or hospital, program at Children's.
 We’re the only hospital-based eating disorder program in the Twin Cities to offer immediate inpatient care 24 hours a day for patients who need medical treatment.
-We have a separate inpatient unit at Children's and adults would be admitted to Abbott Northwestern Hospital.

 During a hospital stay, we will help you or your child attain a more stable medical condition and prepare for outpatient treatment.
 We’ll also teach you and your family strategies to make positive changes at home.